ugtcs/ugtcs.github.io/_reading-groups/sp20/pcpip.md

 - Our reading group will mostly be a subset of Prof. Alessandro Chiesa's fantastic Spring 2019 [PCPIP course](http://people.eecs.berkeley.edu/~alexch/classes/CS294-S2019.html)
   - Full video recordings for the course are available [here](https://www.youtube.com/playlist?list=PLkFD6_40KJIyWWtxCPBHwGsrutjvwM5_U)
 - Prof. Luca Trevisan has a course on PCPs and hardness of approximation [here](https://people.eecs.berkeley.edu/~luca/pcp/)
+- *Computational Complexity* by Arora and Barak has some good introductions to PCPs and IPs.
+See the [draft](https://theory.cs.princeton.edu/complexity/book.pdf), chapters 8, 18, and 19.